 Don’t leave your blindness cane unattended, as it might disappear or fall through the cracks.

 A note on removing glasses

-I always remove my glasses for rides, unless the ride goes very slowly- think “It’s A Small World” when it comes to speed.
+I always remove my glasses for rides, unless the ride goes very slow.
 I am very paranoid about losing my glasses since I rely on them so much.
 Because I also have photosensitivity, I will close my eyes for the entire duration for the ride, since it’s not like I can see anything without my glasses anyway.
 I store them in a secured pocket or ask a friend or family member to hold onto them.

-Other options include attaching a sport strap to glasses so that they are more secure, but this is still not a foolproof way to prevent glasses from falling off and going into the abyss.
+Other options include attaching a sport strap to glasses so that they are more secure.
+Unfortunately, this is still not a foolproof way to prevent glasses from falling off and going into the abyss.
 If photosensitivity is a major concern, bring some cheap sunglasses to wear on rides that you wouldn’t be too upset about if they went missing.